 Who is a suitable candidate for Biote hormone pellet therapy?

 People have hormone imbalances.
 These cause menopausal symptoms or hormonal deficiencies.
-They may benefit from Biote hormone pellet therapy with a healthcare provider.
+They may benefit from hormone pellet therapy with a healthcare provider.

 How long do Biote hormone pellets last?